bmink/microarcade/README.md

 wait for it to complete but can go about doing other things.
 More detail on all this later...

-To elimiate the need for data conversions when transmitting to the display, in-memory framebuffer bit mapping follows that of the SSD1309 display controller, and is *vertical*.
+To eliminate the need for data conversions when transmitting to the display, in-memory framebuffer bit mapping follows that of the SSD1309 display controller, and is *vertical*.
 This means that one byte of framebuffer data represents a one-pixel-wide by 8-pixels-tall section of the screen.